 Histrionic Personality Disorder

-Not only does Dr Sara Taylor have many years of experience using these therapeutic modalities in her clinical practice, in the past she has gained more than 15 years experience teaching therapeutic techniques, assessment, and diagnosis to undergraduate and postgraduate psychology and counselling students.
+Not only does Dr Sara Taylor have many years of experience using these therapeutic modalities in her clinical practice, in the past she has gained more than 15 years experience teaching therapeutic techniques, assessment, and diagnosis to undergraduate and postgraduate psychology and psychotherapy students.

-Dr Sara Taylor currently sat on the POPIG Vic branch committee of the Australian Psychological Society for 6 years coordinating professional development seminars and workshops for Psychoanalysts, Psychiatrists, and Psychologists working from a Psychoanalytic perspective.
+Dr Sara Taylor has sat on the POPIG Vic branch committee of the Australian Psychological Society for 6 years coordinating professional development seminars and workshops for Psychoanalysts, Psychiatrists, and Psychologists working from a Psychoanalytic perspective.